Worked Example — U.S. Term Limits, Inc. v. Thornton

 Before Thornton, state-level duration-vector eligibility exhaustion mechanisms were treated as a permissible form of democratic design.
 After Thornton, those mechanisms are judicially prohibited, even when adopted directly by voters.

 The result is not the disappearance of rotation demand, but its displacement.
-Designers migrate into indirect channels such as ballot labels, informational cues, and procedural deterrents.
+Institutional designers migrate into indirect channels such as ballot labels, informational cues, and procedural deterrents.
 This migration is a predictable structural response to judicial closure.

 Second-Order Systemic Effects of Judicial Foreclosure

-The architectural reallocation effected by U.S. Term Limits v.
-Thornton produces effects that extend beyond the immediate prohibition of state-level rotation mechanisms.
+The architectural reallocation effected by U.S. Term Limits, Inc. v.
+Thornton produces systemic effects extending beyond the immediate prohibition of state-level rotation mechanisms.
 By insulating congressional incumbency from duration-vector eligibility exhaustion, the decision alters downstream incentive structures across the system.
 In the absence of internal rotation pressure, institutional incentive within Congress to pursue mechanisms that would reintroduce bounded service is structurally reduced.
-At the same time, the judicial foreclosure of state-administered rotation signals legal resistance to hard eligibility constraints, encouraging adaptive erosion of term-limit regimes into permission-preserving designs at state and local levels.
+At the same time, the judicial foreclosure of state-administered rotation signals strong constitutional resistance to hard eligibility constraints, encouraging adaptive erosion of legislative term-limit regimes into permission-preserving designs at state and local levels.

 These second-order effects are not evaluated here as attributes of the Thornton opinion itself, but as predictable consequences of the architectural constraint it establishes.
 They are treated in full in the Framework section addressing downstream incentive effects of eligibility constraint.